 Soils form and change (generally) on geologic time scales.
 Lamellae have been described in soils dating less than one thousand years old, suggesting that they can form in hundreds of years.

 Why should you care?

 Lamellae dramatically increase the water-holding capacity of sandy soils.
 The clay particles in the lamellae also increase the cation-exchange capacity of sandy soils (read more about that here).
 This has been shown to enhance site productivity – like increasing the biomass in forests.
 These soils can be poorly suited for septic tank absorption fields and sewage lagoons.
 That’s because although the sandy interlamellae readily absorbs water, it doesn’t adequately filter the effluent.
 The poor filtering can result in the pollution of ground water supplies.

 No matter how lamellae form or their impact on land management, soils containing lamellae can be some of the most beautiful soil you will ever see!

-By Mike Badzmierowski, Virginia Tech
+Answered by Mike Badzmierowski, Virginia Tech

 To receive notices about future blogs, be sure to subscribe to Soils Matter by clicking on the Follow button on the upper right!
 Explore more on our webpage About Soils.
 There you will find more information about Soil Basics, Community Gardens, Green Infrastructure, Green Roofs, Soil Contaminants, materials for Teachers and more.